-- Adopt 21st century programs like peak energy rebates, community solar, and rooftop solar so people can participate in any way they choose.
+- Adopt 21st century programs like peak energy rebates, community solar, and rooftop solar so people can participate in any way they choose and save money.
 In other states these programs save consumers hundreds of dollars per year, reduce air and water pollution, and prevent the need to build costly new power plants.

 Ensure Energy Justice

 - Studies show that poorer people and people of color are charged more because of poor construction practices and lower building code enforcement in their communities.
 I will adopt programs to retrofit homes with updated efficiency standards and bring Georgia up from 45th place for energy efficiency spending.

 - Adapt successful environmental justice programs from neighboring states like North Carolina to our unique needs.
 Such programs must ensure equal access to clean air, water, and energy for all.
 Ensure programs are identified, prioritized, and led by local community leaders.

 - Give Georgians access to their energy data.
 This will allow consumers and third party businesses to work together to innovate and lower prices.

 - Reduce rates without building expensive new power plants.
 Programs such as demand response and energy efficiency similar to Maryland and D.C. prevent the need for large rate increases.
 We can do the same here and save Georgians money.

 - Prevent GA Power from overcharging compared to other utilities of comparable size.
 The current commission has never seen a rate increase they didn’t like.
 I will end the practice of rubber stamping GA Power’s endless rate increase requests